-Section 514.1(b)(9) requires that, in the case of applications for Veterinary Feed Directive (VFD) products, the application must include the VFD in the format described in 21 CFR 558.6(a)(4).
+Section 514.1(b)(9) requires that, in the case of applications for Veterinary Feed Directive (VFD) products, the application must include the VFD in the format described in 21 CFR 558.6(b)(3)-(b)(4).

 This requirement is not applicable to applications for IGAs in animals.